 What Does an Event Planner Do?

-Many event planners specialize in one or two events, especially those who are self-employed.
-The tasks that event planners perform depend on several factors, including the type and size of event.
-Level of experience also determines event planners' duties; for example, entry-level planners may focus solely on the logistics, while senior planners may coordinate all the resources actually needed to carry out an event.
-Their duties are usually divided up into the following sequential steps:
+Many planners specialize in one or two types of events, especially those who are self-employed.
+Entry-level planners may focus solely on the logistics, while senior planners may coordinate all the resources actually needed to carry out an event.
+Their duties usually fall under the following categories:

 - Research: Planners must conduct the required research, establish expected outcomes and produce outlines of events, including attendees, participants or contributors.
 This is where the logistics and organizational needs are determined along with the necessary resources required to create the final event.

-- Design: Coordinators must visualize and make an evaluation of the scale needed to meet the objectives and determine what elements will supply the characteristics of the desired event.
+- Development: Coordinators must visualize and make an evaluation of the scale needed to meet the objectives and determine what elements will supply the characteristics of the desired event.

-- Organization: This phase may include locating a site, catering, decorations, entertainment, travel arrangements and accommodations.
+- Coordination: This phase may include locating a site, catering, decorations, entertainment, travel arrangements and accommodations.

-- Supervision: Vendors and others will need to be coordinated and supervised.
+- Supervision: Vendors, volunteers, and staff will need to be coordinated and supervised.

 - Evaluation: This involves answering the questions regarding the delivery of the final production.

 The job prospects for event, meeting and convention planners are excellent.
-The U.S. Bureau of Labor Statistics (BLS) forecasts a much faster than average job growth of 44% from 2010-2020, and event planners who hold a bachelor's degree, professional experience and the Certified Meeting Professional (CMP) credential may stand out in the job market.
-Also listed by the BLS, the median annual salary of event planners was $45,810 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) forecasts job growth of 10% from 2014-2024.
+Also listed by the BLS, the median annual salary of event planners was $46,490 in 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: